ManojDevelper/Archimedis/src/data/Formulations/fbanner.md

 ---
-description: "The backbone of our healthcare company.
+Formulationsdescription: "The backbone of our healthcare company.
 This is the place where the ‘magic’ happens."
 ---